IBM/MaximoCOBieParser/README.md

 	Filters are applied immediately upon reading a row from the input file so use of filters can reduce memory usage.

-- **Special attribute processing:** It has been observed over the years that many of the attbutes containe data that is germaine to the structure of the COBie file.
+- **Special attribute processing:** It has been observed over the years that many of the attributes contain data that is germaine to the structure of the COBie file.
 Historically many of these were not prcessed by export tools.
-The current generation of tools is much better, however the feture remains in the parser.
+The current generation of tools is much better, however the future remains in the parser.

-	The following special processing can be preformed on attributes:
+	The following special processing can be performed on attributes:

 	-	Level Attribute:  Each item in the Space and the Component page is searched for the named attribute.
 If it is found it is assumed to be the attribute that has a level reference.
 For each component that has an instance of that attribute type, an attempt is made to resolve the value of the attribute as a floor reference.
 If it succeeds, and if the component does not have a valid space reference, then the component is associated with that floor.